danielmiessler/SecLists/.bin/wordlist-updaters/README.md

 `post_run_script` is the script to be run after pulling the list successfully.
 This field is optional.

+`additional_paths` is the additional paths that the workflow script should alert if there is a pull request for the file.
+This field is optional and won't be used for the updater, but rather the checker.

 - - -

 Example status.json